TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestLifeCycle/RequestAttributes/ModuleData.rst

 persisting the data manually.

 ..  note::
-    It's still possible to store and retrieve arbitrary module data.
+    It is still possible to store and retrieve arbitrary module data.
 The definition of `moduleData` in the module registration only defines, which properties can be overwritten in a request (with GET/POST).